A Partnership Approach to Diagnosing and Treating Your Epilepsy

 Then for each type of seizure, describe your symptoms step by step.
 Does it start with a funny taste or an out-of-body feeling?
 What happens next?
 Does it progress to any shaking movements perhaps or problems speaking?
 Can you hear what others are saying even if you cannot respond?
 Does it lead to loss of consciousness?
 Do you typically fall down?
 Then when it is over, what symptoms do you have when you are recovering from the seizure?
 This period of time is referred to as the “post-ictal” state.

 Why are all these details so important?
 For one thing, the nature of your symptoms can help me arrive at a proper diagnosis.
 Some symptoms may be classic for a seizure, and for specific types of seizures.
 Other symptoms may point to other diagnosis.
-For example, at the Epilepsy Center at North Suffolk Neurology, I am not uncommonly asked to figure out whether an episode of loss of consciousness was due to a seizure or from a fainting spell.
+For example, at the Epilepsy Center at True North Neurology, I am not uncommonly asked to figure out whether an episode of loss of consciousness was due to a seizure or from a fainting spell.
 A detailed history, such as fluttering in the chest followed by going limp may suggest that the episode was caused by not enough blood flow to the brain rather than an epileptic seizure.

 Now it’s time to start all over again, but this time we need a detailed account from others who have witnessed the seizures.
-It is very advisable to bring a person to your office visit at North Suffolk Neurology, who has witnessed your seizures, or at least get a detailed account to convey to the doctor.
+It is very advisable to bring a person to your office visit at True North Neurology, who has witnessed your seizures, or at least get a detailed account to convey to the doctor.
 Sometimes, I get on the phone and talk directly to the witness, if that person is not present at the office visit.

 Why is this all necessary?
 Well it turns out that many people suffering from epilepsy may not even be aware that they experienced a seizure.
 Furthermore, a seizure can look very different to an observer than what is experienced by the patient.
 Many of my patients are completely unaware that they were staring or showing repetitive automatic movements (we call these automatisms), during their seizures.

 Now what is another reason this is all so important?
-In fact, at major epilepsy centers like at North Suffolk Neurology, these details are extremely crucial when we evaluate individuals with uncontrolled seizures who are candidates for a potential surgical cure of their epilepsy.
+In fact, at major epilepsy centers like at True North Neurology, these details are extremely crucial when we evaluate individuals with uncontrolled seizures who are candidates for a potential surgical cure of their epilepsy.
 The symptoms you experience or signs you show to others during a seizure can give invaluable clues as to where seizures are coming from in the brain.
 And even though we perform the most sophisticated tests of the brain such as electrode recordings on the surface of the brain or super magnet MRI pictures of the brain, there is ultimately nothing more valuable than a doctor and patient investing the time to take a detailed history.

 Please also mention any associated symptoms around the time or during an episode.
 For example, some of my patients on Long Island with epilepsy experience depressed feelings before a seizure, or in the hours or even days after a seizure.
 You might experience a major headache, a funny feeling in a part of the body, for example.
 Therefore, please be very specific on things: